Ryo-samuraiJP/Ryo-samuraiJP/README.md

   - 🙋🏻‍♂️ Aspiring Software Engineer and Web Developer based in 🇨🇦 ⚠️<strong>AVAILABLE IMMEDIATELY!</strong>⚠️

-  - 💼 Experienced in AI language model evaluation.
+  - 💼 7+ months of experience in AI/LLM evaluation.

-  - 💻 Proficient in React, JavaScript, TypeScript, and Tailwind CSS.
+  - 💻 Expertise in front-end development using React, JavaScript, TypeScript, and Tailwind CSS.

   - 🌱 Continuously enhancing front-end skills and expanding into MERN stack.